britneyabner/CompilerDesignProject1/README.md

 # TL13 Compiler
-Compiler for the TL13 programming language.
-In development for Compiler Design course.
+Compiler for the TL13 programming language written for Compiler Design Course.

 The program makes use of Flex and Bison to implement lexical analysis and context-free grammar.